 The Department of Veterans’ Affairs (DVA) where a person holds a Gold or a White Card (subject to the conditions of the card)

 In order to access entitlements, AV will require evidence of concession entitlements.
 The card must also be valid at the time of transport or the account will remain the responsibility of the relevant individual, hospital or chargeable authority as detailed in the Ambulance Payment Guidelines.

-As a result some members were sent an email asking them to make contact as the details we held were out of date.
-Members can check or update their payment options via the AV website here.
+Members can still check or update their payment options via the AV website here.

 There is a fourteen (14) day Qualifying Period from the commencement of all New and Reinstated Memberships.
 During the Qualifying Period Members do not receive member benefits for:

 Emergency Ambulance Services where the service is required as a result of a Pre-Existing Medical condition.

 The Qualifying Period will be waived in the following circumstances:

 For children who qualify as a Dependant when added to an existing Family Membership which has already served the Qualifying Period.

 Where a New or Reinstated Member was formerly an eligible Victorian Pension Concession card or Health Care card holder and joins the Membership Scheme within thirty (30) days of no longer being eligible for a Pension Concession card or Health Care card.
 In this situation Membership will commence from the date the concession benefits ceased (proof of this date will be required).

 Where a New or Reinstated Member was listed on a Family Membership, is no longer eligible to be covered under that Family Membership and joins the Membership Scheme within thirty (30) days of ceasing to be eligible on the Family Membership.